 The trip from Sanaa to Hodeidah was an experience.
 I had to negotiate with a taxi driver for a fee which he insisted included “qat money”.
 Qat is a narcotic leaf the men chew there, much as South Sea Islanders drink kava.
 We headed off down the desert road which had sheer drops on one side, and cliffs on the other, past strips of green in tiny streamlet basins, and little villages perched on pinnacles (no invader could ever really conquer that country).
 The driver gulped what I hoped was water from a Johnny Walker whiskey bottle, and chewed qat till his cheeks bulged and his eyes dilated.
 When we reached the coastal plain it was getting dark and we had to beware of camels which could be difficult to see in the fading light.
 They make quite a mess when hit by a speeding car.

-I was to visit Aden, South Yemen, on two later occasions.
+I was to visit Aden, South Yemen twice later.
 This was still before the unification of the territories in 1994.
 There had been a civil war in 1986, and the royal yacht Britannia had taken numbers of expats out of the port to safety in Djibouti.
 While I was there the Britannia was invited back so the Yemenis could thank her for that act of assistance.
 I went through the local museum which was like a record of local warfare the past 300 to 400 years.
 It also had a large number of gory colour photographs of the recent civil war.
 At the airport one could spend the waiting time counting bullet holes in the large plate glass windows.
 I believe these scars of the conflict have all since been repaired.

 The British had occupied Aden in 1839, and made it a crown colony in 1957.
 In 1967 the territory became the People’s Republic of South Yemen, and the People’s Democratic Republic of Yemen in 1967.
 Aden, to me resembled the Khyber Pass, - a region of almost perpetual conflict of one sort or another.
 Yet its people, the Yemenis themselves were great company.
 They had a forthrightness, a friendliness, and a sense of humour that I found rather Scottish.
 The Arab propensity for hospitality, for argument, for honesty and for shrewdly assessing character, used to make me think they must be related to the Scots or the Celts in the dim and distant past.